Telefonica raises Spanish workers' wages by 7.8% in 2023

-Jan 25 (Reuters) - Spanish telecom operator Telefonica TEF.MC has agreed with the main unions to raise the wages of almost 13,000 workers in Spain by 7.8% in 2023 to offset the effects of high inflation, the company said on Wednesday.
+MADRID, Jan 25 (Reuters) - Telefonica TEF.MC has agreed with its main unions to raise 2023 wages for almost 13,000 workers in Spain by 7.8% amid high inflation, the telecoms operator said on Wednesday.

 The pay rise includes 6.3% to offset the impact of inflation between 2019 and 2022 and 1.5% in anticipation of consumer price increases in 2023, Telefonica said in a document sent to employees.
-The pay increase kicked in on Jan.
+The pay increase is effective from Jan.
 1.

 Additionally, workers will get a 300-euro one-off payment in October.